 SDA never argued in the Coles appeal any other test.
 SDA knew all along what the test was.
 In fact, the SDA evidence was that it knew its agreement left some workers worse off than the Award, that it didn’t tell them[x], and that wages were a 3rd or 4th order issue for Coles workers.

 But despite the successful Coles appeal the issue is not fixed.
 Unless the laws change, RAFFWU members must negotiate new agreements or terminate current agreements to get back the penalty rates and other conditions denied them.
-Even now, the SDA is fighting the Coles termination which would return hundreds of millions of dollars in minimum wages directly to low paid workers.
-We expect SDA will fight every attempt to return these wages.
+Even now, the SDA is fighting the Woolworths termination which would return a billion dollars in minimum wages directly to low paid workers.

 ORGANISATIONS SUPPORTING SDA